AUSTRALIAN REPTILE PHOTOS, DISTRIBUTION MAPS AND INFORMATION

 - Although bites from this snake may cause swelling and other symptoms they are not normally considered life threatening.
 However it would be advisable to get medical advice.
 This is not an aggressive species, it avoids contact with humans, but is likely to bite if handled or trodden on.

-This snake was found under a sheet of corrugated iron near Cocklebiddy in South-eastern WA and it appears to be a Demansia reticulata cupreiceps.
+This large Copper-tailed whip snake Demansia reticulata cupreiceps was found under a sheet of corrugated iron near Cocklebiddy in South-eastern WA .

-Approximate distribution of Demansia reticulata and Demansia psammophis, (these two species may be hard to tell apart in some cases)
+Approximate distribution of the Reticulated whip snake Demansia reticulata and Yellow Faced Whip Snake Demansia psammophis, (these two species were both considered to be Demansia psammophis in the past)

 Yellow Faced Whip Snakes from NT WA and West of Port Augusta/Flinders Ranges previously known as Demansia psammophis reticulata are now classified as Demansia reticulata